-The arrival date for new undergraduate students will be Monday 7 October 2024.
+The arrival date for new undergraduate students will be Monday 6 October 2025.
 Please log into the College bookings portal to book a move-in slot.
-Bookings open on 16 September.
+Bookings open on 15 September.
 Booking has two purposes: 1) it ensures a steady flow of arrivals throughout the period to collect keys etc from the Lodge, and 2) it will allow anyone driving you to college to park on site for up to 1 hour in order to unpack your luggage from the car.
 You will not be allowed to park on site unless you have booked in advance.
 You will need to have completed your University registration (see below) to access the bookings page.
 On arrival, you will be met by current second-year students who will help you carry your belongings to your room.
 After arrival, you will need to collect your Bod card (officially called the "University Card").
-If you are in the UK on a visa you must collect your BRP card beforehand and bring it, with your passport, to registration.
 Graduates: